-Our keynote, panel, and workshop (KPW) offerings are designed to activate, inspire, and equip leaders across all dimensions of difference by introducing them to concepts, skills, and behaviors that they can incorporate to lead more inclusively within their teams and across their organizations.
+Our keynote, panel, and workshop (KPW) offerings are designed to activate, inspire, and equip leaders across all aspects of identity by introducing them to concepts, skills, and behaviors that they can incorporate to lead more inclusively within their teams and across their organizations.

 The Rise in Reciprocity

 In this #MeToo era, as many women are voicing their truths, they want more from their male colleagues, even while expecting less from them.
 Reciprocity is the mutual exchange of value in a high-performing relationship.

 Many men are defensive, apathetic or afraid, assuming that they must lose for women to win, looking to validate existing biases and perhaps disengaging just when their female colleagues need them to lean-in.
 Differences across gender devolve into old fights and result in the persistent loss of opportunity for women and their organizations.

 The Rise in Reciprocity KPWs offer organizations an opportunity to challenge the dominant and incorrect narrative that exists in society and persists in our workplaces, that men and women are fundamentally different.
 While it’s true that in some ways, all humans are different, greater differences exist within gender than across gender.
 Leveraging these differences can lead to greater innovation, encourage healthy team cohesion, increase productivity, attract and retain the most qualified talent and develop new markets by meeting client needs in new and unique ways.